shadowga/website/_docs/3/c-management.md

 ---
 layout: docs
 title: 3c.
-Build management
+Management
-permalink: /docs/3/c-buildmanage/
+permalink: /docs/3/c-management/
 ---
 As an admin, you are given powerful tools to manage block placements, deletions, and WorldEdit selections.
 Learning to master these tools is important when rolling back grief and restoring a member's builds.